Laura-Gomez/BS-TSS/README.md

 ### INPUT

 For each input file, a list of columns is provided.
 All columns must exist.
 When the information is no available NA is allowed.
-The mandatory fields per input field are shown in bold letters
+The mandatory fields are shown in bold letters

 **Binding sites from RegulonDB** [regulon.bs]
  - TF ID